-1. Tracking packages are so easy to do.
+1. Tracking a package is a straightforward process.
 Make sure you sign up for delivery alerts.
-That way, you have an estimated time for delivery and receive an alert the moment the package arrives at the door.
+That way, you have an estimated time for delivery and receive an alert the moment the parcel arrives at the door.
 One of my Amazon Prime delivery people takes a picture of my package after she places it on the doorstep and sends me the photo.

-2. Not everyone is fortunate to be home when their package arrives.
-If you have a neighbor you trust, ask them to pick up the package when it arrives and hold it until you get home.
+2. Not everyone is fortunate to be home when the delivery person arrives with their package.
+Having a neighbor you trust to take the parcel and keep it until you get home, is a workable solution.

-3. Asking for a signature on the delivery seems inconvenient, but it protects your delivery.
+3. Asking for a signature on the delivery seems inconvenient, but it protects your shipment.
 So, ask for it whenever possible.

-4. If your work allows personal items to be shipped to where you work, instruct the packages to be sent to your place of work.
+4. If your workplace allows personal items to be shipped to your office, request the packages to be sent to your place of business.

-5. Be neighborly, if you notice a package a neighbor's doorstep, take a moment and inquire if you can help them by holding it till they come home.
-Even still, if you work at home as I do, let your neighbors know they can send their packages to your doorstep.
+5. Be neighborly, if you notice a parcel at a neighbor's doorstep, take a moment and inquire if you can help them by holding it till they come home.
+Even still, if you work at home as I do, let your neighbors know they can send their package to your doorstep.

-6. Invest in a security box for packages.
+6. Invest in a security box for parcels.
 There are several on the market, and they are expensive.
-The ideal security box secures once the package placed in the box.
+The ideal security box secures once the delivery gets placed in the box.
 The box needs a solid latch that snaps shut while locking at the same time.
-The packages stay secure until someone arrives and unlatches the box.
+The parcels stay secure until someone arrives and unlatches the box.
 The only problem is multiple deliveries from different carriers.
 If you want to keep the cost down, do what I did.
 I bought a without a lock.
 The box blends in with my grey colored porch.
-The delivery person places my packages in the box and closes it Suncast Storage Box
+The delivery person places my packages in the box and closes it.
+Suncast Storage Box

 Security Camera Technology